 The comprehensive treatment program includes:

-Each patient is seen by a medical provider six times per week
+- Each patient is seen by a medical provider weekly

 Three to four trauma and skills groups per day